Help, Heal, Prevent

 When guests arrive, they are welcomed and offered a nutritious meal.
 Our team of compassionate advocates works with guests to assess their needs and develop a plan that helps them establish stability and reclaim their lives.

 Most guests come to us with several obstacles that need to be addressed for them to be successful.
-These might be unemployment, lack of education, mental health, trauma, abuse, and addiction.
+These might be unemployment, lack of education, mental health issues, trauma, abuse, and addiction.
 Learn about our Recovery Program.

 Our Shelter Program is located at the H.S.
-Lopez Family Foundation Center of Opportunity, where over 30 social service organizations work together to holistically address mental, physical, and spiritual issues so that guests can find long-term success and healing.
-The Center of Opportunity is a collaborative campus that offers access to medical, dental, and mental health care; employment; veterans, government, and children’s services; and so much more.
+Lopez Family Foundation Center of Opportunity, a collaborative campus where over 30 social service organizations work together to holistically address mental, physical, and spiritual issues so that guests can move from homeless to wholeness.
+Available services include recovery, employment, and housing programs; medical, dental, and mental health care; government benefits, veterans assistance, and children’s services.
 Learn more about the Center of Opportunity and Partnering Organizations.

 Eligibility and Intake

 Shelter guests must be sober and not using any illegal substances.
 Guests are accepted based on bed availability and without discrimination.

 Our shelter is wheelchair accessible.
-However, shelter guests must be able to get around and care for their daily needs (dress, shower, eat, etc.).
+However, shelter guests must be able to get around and take care of their basic needs (dress, shower, eat, etc.).